 The other option is to register a domain with a domain registrar.
 These registrars sometimes have a wider range of TLDs, which are the endings of your domain, outside of the common .com options.
 Most hosting providers have in-depth documentation on how to point a domain purchased from a registrar to your hosting provider’s server.

-When looking to purchase a domain, you’ll generally be looking in the ballpark of around $7 to $12 for a .com domain.
-If you decide to go with a less common TLD, it can range anywhere from $3 to $100.
+When looking to purchase a domain, you’ll generally be looking in the ballpark of around $7 to $12 per year for a .com domain.
+If you decide to go with a less common TLD, it can range anywhere from $3 to $100 per year.

 4. Migrate Your Site to Your Hosting Provider